dcoates83/Azure-Sky-Ragdolls/_posts/2021-07-23-kittens-for-sale.md

 All kittens are by reservation.

  A 1-2 litter wait is normal in the **spring** for all reputable catteries.
-As such we are taking reservations for the 2023 spring litters as well.
+As such we are taking reservations for the 2023 spring litters as well but recommend reserving your spring kittens ahead as often they are all reserved before they are born.

 Please fill out our Adoption Application on our website azureskyragdolls.com.
 Contact us at azureskyragdolls@gmail.com re price.